ishhookayy/StudentInformationManagement/README.md

 •	MODEL:

-o	The Model represents the application's data and business logic.
-It is responsible for managing data and the interactions with the database. o	In the context of working with a database, the Model typically includes classes and functions for data access, validation, and manipulation. o	It communicates with the database using technologies like JDBC (Java Database Connectivity) in Java-based applications.
+	The Model represents the application's data and business logic.
+It is responsible for managing data and the interactions with the database.
+	In the context of working with a database, the Model typically includes classes and functions for data access, validation, and manipulation.
+	It communicates with the database using technologies like JDBC (Java Database Connectivity) in Java-based applications.

 •	VIEW:

-o	The View is responsible for presenting data to the user and handling user interfaces such as HTML templates, forms, and UI components. o	It does not directly communicate with the database but rather receives data from the Controller or the Model and renders it for the user to see. o	In web applications, HTML templates or web pages represent the View.
+	The View is responsible for presenting data to the user and handling user interfaces such as HTML templates, forms, and UI components.
+	It does not directly communicate with the database but rather receives data from the Controller or the Model and renders it for the user to see.
+	In web applications, HTML templates or web pages represent the View.

 •	CONTROLLER:

-o	The Controller is the intermediary between the Model and the View.
-It handles user input and decides how to respond. o	When a user interacts with the application (e.g., submits a form), the Controller receives the input from the View. o	The Controller may validate the input, interact with the Model to retrieve or update data in the database, and then instruct the View to display the appropriate response. o	It is responsible for managing the flow of data and controlling the overall behavior of the application.
+	The Controller is the intermediary between the Model and the View.
+It handles user input and decides how to respond.
+	When a user interacts with the application (e.g., submits a form), the Controller receives the input from the View.
+	The Controller may validate the input, interact with the Model to retrieve or update data in the database, and then instruct the View to display the appropriate response.
+	It is responsible for managing the flow of data and controlling the overall behavior of the application.

 Here's how the MVC architecture works in a typical flow: